xaoctech/dava.engine/Bin/Win10DPAgent/Readme.md

 #### To install device portal on a device:
 Both on desktop and on mobile device you need to open "settings -> update and security -> for developers" and enable device portal.
 If device portal switch turning off right after toggle, try to install latest system updates.
 If it doesn't help, contact your system administrator.
-Authorithation is not supported, so turn it off.
+Authorization is not supported, so turn it off.

 On this screen you can find IP address and port to connect to as well.